 Hybridization in simple terms is defined as the breeding of two different organisms from genetically diverse groups or species.
 Hybridization is a very old technique that has been used to increase the genetic variability among the population.
 Hybridization is performed on animals as well as plants, this is done to ensure the maximum benefit from the commercial point of view.
-Classical hybridization techniques were focused to produce a genotype with favorable traits like pest resistance, high flowering potential among plants, to increase their commercial values.
+Classical hybridization techniques are focused to produce a genotype with favourable traits like pest resistance, and high flowering potential among plants to increase their commercial values.
 Hybridization is also performed in animals to induce genetic variability or heterozygosity of the genome.

-In the classical breeding approach, the genetic variability among the species has been greatly utilized to promote plant improvement, but as the need for commercialization increased, classical breeding techniques were not sufficient to provide the genotype heterozygosity within a population.
-Hybridization was largely dependent on the sexual cross between two genetically distant strains of the same species, but due to the presence of various reproductive barriers, breeding was limited to sexually compatible groups, thus limiting the gene flow, which resulted in limited opportunities to improve the crop genotype.
-Hence new approaches for creating a heterozygous gene pool were developed.
+Hybridization is largely dependent on the sexual cross between two genetically distant strains of the same species, but due to the presence of various reproductive barriers, breeding was limited to sexually compatible groups, thus limiting the gene flow, which resulted in limited opportunities to improve the crop genotype.

 Hybridization can be classified into two groups namely, sexual hybridization and somatic hybridization.
 Sexual hybridization is the comparatively classical approach, it is subjected to the sexual compatibility barrier.
 Somatic hybridization is a rather modern approach, it is performed in vitro.
-It can be defined as the fusion of two protoplasts, protoplast is the cellular component that remains after removal of the cell wall.
+It can be defined as the fusion of two protoplasts.

 Sexual hybridization can be defined as a process where plants of different species or the same species are bred to produce offspring with heterozygous genotypes.
 Sexual hybridization can be further classified as interspecific hybridization and intergenic hybridization.